ecchieng/encounter_buddy/README.md

-This is a simple website to help do encounters faster.
+This is a simple website to help do patient encounters forms faster at SF Bay Pediatrics.

 Entering in ages:
   1. Weeks are abbreviated as "w" so 2 weeks = 2w